The Edmonds Farmers Market: Food, Crafts, and More!

 About the Edmonds Museum Summer Market

-The Edmonds Farmers Market occurs Saturdays during the spring and summer.
-For the 2022 year, the dates are May 7 through October 8.
+The Edmonds Farmers Market takes place on Saturdays during the spring and summer.

-All vendors are required to make their own products in Washington State.
+All vendors are at the market required to make their own products in Washington State.
 There are no re-sellers or franchises at this market.

 There are public restrooms located off of 5th Avenue North.